cjohansen/nexus/Readme.md

 ## Getting started

 Nexus *actions* are data structures that describe what your system should do.
-Actions are processed as effects—functions that perform side-effects.
-Actions originate from user events, timers, network responses or other sources.

-Nexus *actions* are data structures that describe what your system should do.
 They're processed as effects—functions that perform side-effects.
 Actions can originate from user events, timers, network responses, or other sources.